tisc0/letsHAP/README.md

 * Delete completely a cert chain
 * Clean up and restart HAProxy

+-f| --forceRegenerate
+* Used with --dry-run, permit to force the renewal of haproxy chain files

+-t | --test-cert
+* Create a test certificate - Require to be registered with a staging account

 -h |--help
 * Getting this how to use details